cenixeriadev/UrlShortner/README.md

   Run the Application: Open the project in your IDE (e.g., IntelliJ IDEA) and run the main class (BackendApplication.java).

 > [!WARNING]
->  Ensure that PostgreSQL, Redis, and ZooKeeper services are running on their default ports (or update the configuration accordingly).
+>  Ensure that PostgresSQL, Redis, and ZooKeeper services are running on their default ports (or update the configuration accordingly).

 ### Running via Maven CLI